 Herbs can help heal, soothe, and protect the lungs.
-Ginseng, licorice, comfrey, garlic, anise, and fenugreek are suited for treating emphysema.
-A combination of wintergreen and eucalyptus essential oils make a soothing steam bath.
-(Eucalyptus oil can often bring temporary relief just by sniffing the vapors.)
-Basil, hyssop, and thyme essential oils may also bring good results.
+Ginseng, licorice, comfrey, garlic, anise, mullein, and fenugreek are suited for treating emphysema.
+A combination of wintergreen essential oil and eucalyptus essential oil make a soothing steam bath.
+Eucalyptus essential oil can often bring temporary relief just by sniffing the vapors.
+Basil essential oil, hyssop essential oil, and thyme essential oil may also provide good results.

 It is easy to make mullein tincture.
 Harvest healthy, clean mullein leaves.
 Tear into pieces and put into a quart jar.
 Do not pack the pieces down too tightly.
 Next pour vodka over the plant material until completely covered (a few ounces of water may be added if desired).
 Keep in a dark cabinet and gently shake every day for 2 weeks.
 Keep the plant material pushed down into the liquid.
 (If you forget to shake it and mold appears, throw it all away and start over.)
 After two weeks have passed, strain the liquid into another jar.
 Add fresh plant material and repeat the process for two more weeks.
 Strain and pour tincture into a tightly capped container and store in a cool dark place.

 This extra -strength mullein tincture will keep for two years in the refrigerator.
-Mullein tincture may be combined with monrada tincture and sweetened with honey for use as a soothing cough syrup.
+Mullein tincture may be combined with bee balm tincture and sweetened with honey for use as a soothing cough syrup.
 An average adult dose is one tablespoon 3 or 4 times a day with a little extra given at bedtime.
 Vodka tinctures are not recommended for children due to their alcohol content.
-For individuals with alcohol dependencies or allergies, other herbal remedies may be more suitable.
+For individuals with alcohol dependencies, other herbal remedies may be more suitable.